Gdarthsid/QuITO-Version-1/examples/Rayleigh problem (with mixed constraints)/README.md

 ## Formulation of the Rayleigh problem (with mixed constraints) in QuITO
-In the problem definition file **BrysonDenham.m**, we first encode the function handles for system dynamics:
+In the problem definition file **RayleighProblemMixedConstraint.m**, we first encode the function handles for system dynamics:
 ```matlab
 % Set system dynamics
 problem.dynamicsFunc = @dynamics;